20 Best Incentives for Your E-Commerce Site

 Make a donation on behalf of your customer every time they make a purchase.
 One of the most robust examples of this is TOMS® who have officially tagged themselves The One for One® Company.
 What started as a promise to donate a pair of shoes for every pair purchased, has evolved into a full program including providing drinking water and vision resources to those in need.

 The program was able to evolve as a result of overwhelming success.
-People like to feel good about what they purchase and by providing consumers with a feeling of generosity while they shop, TOMS® has created a unique incentive.
+People like to feel good about what they purchase, and by providing consumers with a feeling of generosity while they shop, TOMS® has created a unique, creative incentive.

 You could also take a different route and give consumers the chance to win something extra.
 A contest could be formatted in many different ways.
-For example, every purchase could enter the consumer in a raffle, or you could require a certain cart value for entry.
+For example, every purchase could enter the consumer in a raffle for a giveaway, or you could require a certain cart value for entry.

 Exclusive Sneak Peeks

 Reward repeat customers with an exclusive sneak peek at new products, collections, or services.
-Give them the opportunity to be among the first and only to experience something and you’ll drive them back to your store.
+Give them the opportunity to be among the first and only to experience something, and you’ll drive them back to your store, thus boosting customer loyalty.

 Tutorials And Guides

 Provide shoppers on your site with targeted suggestions.
 You have probably seen these listed as “you might also like” or “other customers have viewed” suggestions.
-You could also provide targeted suggestions via email.
+You could also provide targeted suggestions via email, which could help increase your e-commerce email marketing revenue.
 The Fourth of July is coming up?
 Provide suggestions for relevant products, maybe backyard or BBQ supplies.
 This gives your customer a starting point and can ease the overwhelming idea of sifting through the internet for ideas.

 Once customers accumulate enough points, give them a discount on their next purchase.
-This helps to gamify the purchasing process which keeps customers coming back.
+This helps to gamify the purchasing process and to generate loyal customers.

 Giving customers the option to save their information for later removes future barriers to purchase.